 Here are a few things to remember when looking for and using coupons:

-- Is it a product you would normally buy?
+- Is the coupon for a product you would normally buy?
 If not, don’t be tempted to keep the coupon and buy something you don’t really need.
-If the groceries you purchase are not going to be eaten by your family or they are not healthy options, then it is not worth spending your money, even if you have a coupon.
+If the groceries you purchase are not going to be eaten by your family or they are not healthy options, then it is not worth spending your money, even if you use a coupon.

-- Along the same lines, be sure to buy things that you use all the time when they are at a low price not just when you run out.
-Products like toothpaste, deodorant, canned foods like pasta sauce, boxed pasta are all good examples of products to look for and buy when they are on sale.
+- Buy things that you use all the time when they are at a low price – not just when you run out.
+Products like toothpaste, deodorant, canned foods like pasta sauce, and boxed pasta are all good examples of products to look for and buy when they are on sale.

-- Even with a coupon, a name brand item still might be more expensive than the store brand.
+- Even using a coupon, a name brand item still might be more expensive than the store brand.